-It was the day after a high school homecoming dance.
-I saw a parent I knew whose daughter was a senior.
+The day after a high school homecoming dance, I talked with a parent whose daughter was a senior.
 She asked me if I had chaperoned the dance.
-During that time, I worked with teenagers and was regularly involved with things at the school.
-I said, “No way.
-It’s way too uncomfortable.”
-She asked me what was uncomfortable.
-I said, “They don’t really dance.
-All they do is grind on each other.
-When I was in high school, one or two couples might be doing that, but now it’s 100%.”
+“No way,” I said, even though I worked with teens and was involved at the school.
+“It’s way too uncomfortable.”
+She asked me why and I told her: “They don’t dance.
+They just grind on each other.
+When I was in high school, one or two couples might have done that, but now, 100 percent of them do.”
 She shrugged and said, “That’s too bad.”
-I replied, “You’re not thinking about that figure.
-It’s 100%.”
-I was alluding to the fact that her daughter is in the number and when her face changed, I realized that it was sinking in.
-She said, “I’m sure it’s not 100%.”
+I replied, “Think about that—100 percent,” alluding that her daughter is among them.

 The Important Back Story – The World of Teens

 Teenagers do not have a core identity yet.
 They know how to meet others’ expectations and what face to put on to make others happy.
 That includes you, but there are many people whose approval is important to them.
 Your biggest competitor is their peers.
 When they are home, they show you one face and when they are with their peers, they put on a different one.
 They aren’t being fake or two-faced.
 Their multiple faces just haven’t become one.
 The values you are instilling are not fully part of them yet.

 Your main goal should be gathering as much information as you can.
 You can come in with the hard-line approach, but more than likely, they will shut down or give you as little info as possible.
 Taking a calm and caring approach is more effective.
 They need to know that this is serious and dangerous but first, they need to know you love them.
 The severity of it all should be the second shock wave.

 - Start with your tone.
 Be tender, calm, but concerned.
 Create a relaxed environment.
 Remember, you want your child’s guard down.
 The second shock wave will have a deeper impact when the walls are down.